 Named for Paul E. Klopsteg, a principal founder, a former AAPT President, and a long-time member of AAPT, the Klopsteg Memorial Lecture Award recognizes outstanding communication of the excitement of contemporary physics to the general public.
 The recipient delivers the Klopsteg Lecture at an AAPT Summer Meeting on a topic of current significance and at a level suitable for a non-specialist audience and receives a monetary award, an Award Certificate, and travel expenses to the meeting.
 Self-nomination is not appropriate for this award.
 Preference in the selection of the recipient will be given to members of AAPT.

-Listed below are previous winners of the Klopsteg Memorial Award as well as information about the address they gave (if applicable).
+Listed below are previous winners of the Klopsteg Memorial Lecture Award as well as information about the address they gave (if applicable).

 James E. Hansen, NASA Goddard Institute for Space Studies

 "Halting Human-Made Climate Change: The Case for Young People and Nature"